What to Expect: We’ll explore getting your baseline mammogram and what happens if you have an abnormal mammogram.

 You put your boob as noted in this fine photo:

-They place your breast, as well as your arms just how you need them, then they tell you not to breathe and snap the picture.
+The mammography technologist places your breast, as well as your arms just how they need them, then they tell you not to breathe and take the breast images.
 I would guess that each picture takes less than 30 seconds of total squishing time.

 Frankly, it did not hurt at all.